fps/teqqer/README.md

-# teqqer - a simple midi tracker
+# TEQQER - The Console MIDI Tracker for the Nerdy Music Hacker

 An ncurses/terminal based midi and CV signal tracker/sequencer.